grahamrp/grahamrp.github.io/_posts/2015-02-08-exploratory-factor-analysis.md

 Conclusion
 ----------
 It is interesting that the factor analysis has managed to draw out two underlying factors of the Guardian league table measures, particularly the one factor related primarily to student satisfaction (the other factor encompassing "all the rest").
 The high correlation between students' satisfaction overall (`nss.all`) and their satisfaction with teaching quality (`nss.teach`) might suggest that one of them could be removed from the measures, to leave just 7, without making much difference to the rankings.
-Satisfaction with feedback (`nss.feedback`) and value-added (`value`) remain fairly independet from the other measures, suggesting that they represent a quality unique to the other variables.
+Satisfaction with feedback (`nss.feedback`) and value-added (`value`) remain fairly independent from the other measures, suggesting that they represent a quality unique to the other variables.